Posts Tagged ‘Fiction’

 “Yeah,” Milton said, “besides, don’t you want to get back to your date?”

-“Yeah, I guess.” she answered disappointed, but her face brightened again at her next thought.
+“Yeah, I guess.”
+Clarice answered disappointedly, but her face brightened again at her next thought.
 “Do you think next time I could visit him?” referring to the culprit of the infamous Bethlehem murders.

-“Honey, they don’t let random people visit inmates here.”
+“They don’t let random people visit inmates here.”
+Milton cautioned.

 “Well, couldn’t you do something to…”

-“Look honey,” Milton was now getting impatient.
-“We don’t have a lot of time left.
+“Look, Clarice,” Milton was now getting impatient. “we don’t have a lot of time left.
 I really don’t want to argue about this.”

-“Oh,” Milton’s mother Emily interrupted, “wasn’t there something else you wanted to ask him?”
+“Oh, Clarice,” Milton’s mother Emily interjected, “wasn’t there something else you wanted to ask your Uncle?”

 “Great” Milton thought to himself, bracing for whatever she might ask of him next.
-She didn’t understand that his notoriety in fact did not do him any favors in the big house.
+Clarice didn’t understand that Milton’s notoriety in fact did not do him any favors in the big house.
+What she was about to say, however, would change his whole frame of mind.

 “Milton,” she asked, “do you remember when you were a kid and you saw Ed?”

-At the sound of that name Milton’s mind was brought back to a time when he barely came up to his daddy’s waste.
+The sound of that name brought Milton’s mind back to a time when he barely came up to his daddy’s waist.
 Back then he hoped to be big and strong like daddy.
 He remembered one day, when daddy was handing his “special business.”
 Daddy always took the sledgehammer for his “special business.”
 Milton was no dummy, he knew that meant daddy was hurting bad people.
-He just wished the bad people didn’t scream so much.
+He just wished the bad people didn’t scream so loud.
 It didn’t matter so much.
 Sometimes when it was time for daddy to grab the sledgehammer, Ed would come and play with him.

-Milton imagined different friends in his mind.
-Space adventurer Flash Gordon, wrestling champion Lou Thez, the Lone Ranger, he pretended they would come to his house and take him off on adventures.
-Milton always knew this was in his own head, but Ed was different.
+The young Milton imagined many different friends; space adventurer Flash Gordon, wrestling champion Lou Thez, the Lone Ranger, and so many more.
+He ventured off with them on amazing adventures.
+Even as a child, Milton always knew these incredible escapades merely took place in his own mind, but Ed was different.
 Ed came to him.
-He was exciting and adventurous like the others.
+He wasn’t exciting and adventurous like the others.
 He wasn’t dashing either, he had this weird fleshy lump below his one eye and an odd lopsided grin, but he liked to play with Milton.
-They would go outside and play catch, or they’d watch football games and movies together.
-In his own way, Ed was fun.
+They would go outside and play catch, or they’d watch football games and movies together, things normal people did.
+In his own special way, Ed was fun.

 Sometimes Ed even came to dinner, especially when Mom made that special meal to feed “the appetite” as his parents called it.
-Milton felt funny about the special meal, especially when Ed discouraged him from eating it.
-Milton loved his mommy and daddy, but they got mad when he wouldn’t eat the special food; and insisted that Ed was no more real than Flash Gordon of the Lone Ranger.
+Ed would take imaginary hamburgers over the special meal, and even as a youth, Milton felt funny about his parent’s secret recipes.
+His wariness over this was strengthened when Ed discouraged him from eating them.
+Milton loved his mommy and daddy, but they would get real mad when Milton wouldn’t eat the special food; and insisted that Ed was no more real than Flash Gordon of the Lone Ranger.

 One day his parents outsmarted him.
 They wouldn’t let him have any food until he tried the special meal.
-Eventually his tummy was rumbling, and although Ed actually crying, Milton couldn’t resist anymore.
+Eventually his tummy was rumbling, and even though Ed was so upset he was actually crying, Milton couldn’t resist anymore.
 He took a bite, and he loved it.
-He devoured it all like a rabid dog, and when he looked up from the dinner table, Ed was gone.
+Milton soon devoured all of it ike a rabid dog, and when he looked up from the dinner table, Ed was gone.
 He’d never see him again.

 Milton didn’t say much when Clarice told him about seeing Ed again.
-He merely dismissed it as her imagination, just as he tried to convince himself.
+He merely dismissed it as her imagination, just as he tried to convince himself about the nature of his boyhood visions.
 Soon the time was up, they said their goodbyes, and his family left.

 Milton never told his family what happened after that visit.
-It was a few days later when Milton was working in the library that he noticed the sign-up sheet.
-It was probably here every week, and he just never took notice of it.
+Later that day when working in the library he noticed the sign-up sheet.
+It was probably here every week, he just never took notice of it.
 However, on this day, he did see it.
 Milton put his name down for something he’d never been a part of before.

-A few days later Milton was working in the library when the guard came for him.
-After being escorted back to his cell block, he was then taken to a part of the prison he’d never been to before.
-Finally, he realized he’d forgotten all about what he signed up for.
+A few days later Milton was working in the library again when the guard came for him.
+After being escorted back to his cell block to check in for activities, he was then taken to a part of the prison he’d never been to before.
+At first, he’d forgotten all about what he signed up for.
 As soon as he walked in the room, he thought this was a bad idea.
 Fred was there.
 He didn’t like Fred.
 Milton did bad things in his life, but he never did anything like what Fred did.
 Fred laughed when he saw Milton walk in.
 A man whose frame filled the doorway wasn’t used to being laughed at.
 “What,” Fred asked mockingly, “are you a man of God now?”

 This story is a spin-off from No Gein II Part 12, in which Milton and his cannibalistic family sit around the campfire swapping stories after having just killed some random motorists.
 The opening line here is the last line from that chapter.